FAMILY: Be Together

 Our homes often become a place of business.
 And taking time for God is neglected.
 Now is a great time to refresh your relationship with God and each other.

 There are many online Mass opportunities.
-There are links on our homepage with information diolc.org/live At right is an image with some valuable ideas for celebrating Mass in your home.
+Go to diolc.org/live to find links with information Click here for a print out with some valuable ideas for celebrating Mass in your home.

 - Go to church and spend time talking about the statues, stained glass, art, architecture.
 Check with your parish office – they may have this information.